rtirumala2025/Cloud-Focal-Website/README.md

-# SourceCloud Website
+# Cloud Focal Website

-A modern, professional React.js website for SourceCloud, a technology staffing and IT consulting company.
+A modern, professional React.js website for Cloud Focal, a technology staffing and IT consulting company.
 Built with React, Tailwind CSS, and Framer Motion for smooth animations and interactions.

 ## 🚀 Features